ikzelf/zbxdb/README.md

 By popular demand: password fields are encrypted to password_enc fields during startup when a password value is detected.
 Not a simple hash but with strong key, complete with key rotation.

-When zbxdb detects changes in it's components (zbxdb.py itself, db connection and exception modules en in the keysdir) zbxdb.py auto restarts to activate the changes.
+When zbxdb detects changes in it's components (zbxdb.py itself, db connection and exception modules, configfile and in the keysdir) zbxdb.py auto restarts to activate the changes.
 If the used checks files are changed, they are automatically reloaded.
 Normally this happens within 1 minute.
+When zbxdb.py detects the removal of it's configfile, zbxdb.py stops running and because zbxdb_starter does no longer see the file, it will not be restarted.

 Tested with